SouthEugeneRoboticsTeam/software-module/README.md

 1. Click **Clone or download**, and click the clipboard icon to copy the repository's url.
 2. Open IntelliJ, click 'Checkout from version control' then 'git', paste the url in the empty text field, then click clone.
-3. Your ready to start!
+3. You're ready to start!
 Navigate to `src/main/instructions/introduction/HELLO_WORLD.md` for the introduction.